VladislavDesu/koroka-solutions-test/README.md

 ## Package.json

-Information about this project and list of all packages you can find in the - [package.json](https://github.com/VladislavDesu/koroka-solutions-test/blob/master/package.json) file.
+This file contains of information about project and list of all packages [package.json](https://github.com/VladislavDesu/koroka-solutions-test/blob/master/package.json).